 When age groups of moped fatalities are taken into account, there is much diversity between the countries.
-Countries like Germany and the Netherlands have a large proportion of moped fatalities 25 years and older in 2013.
+Countries like Portugal and Hungary have a large proportion of moped fatalities

+25 years and older in 2015.
 This was different in 1980, when the proportion of under 25 years was larger.
 This indicates a strong decline of moped fatalities over the years, in particular for young moped riders.
-Some northern and western countries show a majority of moped fatalities under 25 years in 2013.
+Some northern and western countries show a majority of moped fatalities under 25 years in 2015.
 France is one of these but used to have more fatalities 25 years old and older in 1980.
 Great Britain always had more young moped fatalities, but now has equal numbers of younger and older than 25 years moped fatalities.

-Of the southern countries Greece, Italy, Portugal and Spain have a large proportion of older moped fatalities, which for Greece and Italy has always been the case.
+Of the southern countries Greece, Spain and Italy have a large proportion of older moped fatalities, which for Greece and Italy has always been the case.
 Portugal and Spain used to have about equal numbers of young and old moped fatalities in 1980.